drkbluescience/IBM-DataScience-SpaceX/README.md

-# SpaceX Falcon 9 first stage Landing Predictio
+# SpaceX Falcon 9 first stage Landing Prediction

 In this capstone project-[IBM-Applied Data Science Capstone](https://www.coursera.org/learn/applied-data-science-capstone), the successful landing of the Falcon 9 first stage is predicted.
 Data on Falcon 9 first-stage landings is collected using a RESTful API and web scraping.
 The collected data is converted into a dataframe and then subjected to data wrangling.